Actindo-AG/Documentation/PIM/API/03_KeyConcepts.md

 ## Attribute sets

 An attribute set includes a number of attributes that define an entity type, for example, a specific type of product in the case of the *PIM* module.
-All attribute sets can be created and maintained in the *DataHub* module.
+You can create and manage all attribute sets in the *DataHub* module.
 Therefore, all attribute sets available in the system are displayed in *DataHub*.
-Besides, some entity-specific attribute sets, such as a product-related attribute sets or offer-related attribute sets, can be created and maintained in the corresponding module, that is, in *PIM* or *Omni-Channel* respectively.
-If you install additional plugins to communicate with third-party systems, such as external sales channels or service providers, other attribute sets may be created via driver.
+Besides, you can create and manage entity-specific attribute sets, such as product-related attribute sets, in the corresponding module, in this case in *PIM*.
+If you install additional plugins to communicate with third-party systems, such as external sales channels or service providers, other attribute sets may be created by the driver.

 All attribute sets have a key.
 This key is required for API access and therefore must be system-wide unique.